Fr0stb1t3/simpleblur/README.md

 scaledown_percentage - The blur works by setting the pixel to the average of a surrounding grid of pixels.
 This increases the size of the grid.
 Default is a grid of 3x3

+cache - Stores the blurred images in local storage if available  Default: true

+widthTopCap - Maximum width range.
+The image is scaled based on the window size, so on smaller devices the image is blurred more.
+Default 1200 widthBottomCap - Minimum width range.
+Default 600

 License
 ----
 MIT